astritdemiri11/ngx-arrangement/README.md

     ```
 #### Methods:

-- `isHandset()`:  Return a boolean that detects if app is executed in mobile or desktop
+- `business.isHandset()`:  Return a boolean that detects if app is executed in mobile or desktop
-- `setServerHandset(handset: boolean): string`: Set the mobile or desktop for server rendering.
+- `business.setServerHandset(handset: boolean): string`: Set the mobile or desktop for server rendering.